Global Natural Resource Investments

 Barclays had originally sought to sell the entire portfolio of BNRI along with its management team but failed to secure an appropriate buyer.
 GNRI has an estimated $1.7 billion in standalone funds, including investments from Barclays and the Qatar Investment Authority, and has plans to raise a further $1-$1.5 billion in 2016-2017.

-Its portfolio has a focus on upstream oil and gas, upstream mining, and power and renewables.
+Its portfolio has focused on upstream oil and gas, upstream mining, and power and renewables.

 - Sources uniquely well-placed management teams in specific niches of the natural resources sector and aligns interests with them through 'skin-in-the-game' and long-term incentives.